paulsmithkc/mongodb-connect/README.md

 * **db.name** - contains the database name
 * **db.debug** - specifies the [debug](https://www.npmjs.com/package/debug) channel that should be used

-Shown below are some example config files:
+Shown below are some example config files.

 **config/default.json**
 ```json